dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Readme.md

 # Proxy server for Foundryvtt

-This repository provides instructions for configuring a proxy server for Foundryvtt using ssh, wireguard, nginx, certbot, ufw, fail2ban.
+This repository provides instructions for configuring vps/vds as proxy server for Foundryvtt using ssh, wireguard, nginx, certbot, ufw, fail2ban.
 Instructions:

 * [in English (in the process of translation)](./Proxy-server%20for%20Foundryvtt%20(EN).md)